 A backchannel provides a space for people to chat about a shared experience in the moment.
 Twitter is used as a backchannel during popular events like the Superbowl or the season finale of a favorite television.
 In this instance everyone tweets using a hashtag as they watch a live event and you can see what other people are saying.

 In the classroom, a backchannel can be used for students to have conversations, share an idea, or pose questions about a topic.
 You could watch a BrainPOP video with your class and pause every minute or so to have students jot down a question or respond to a quick prompt using a backchannel.

 One of my favorite options for backchannels is TodaysMeet.
+It’s no longer available but you can use the same structure with one of these replacement’s for Today’s Meet.
 If you’ve attended one of my regional workshops or asked me to lead a professional development session at your school, it’s likely you’ve seen me demo TodaysMeet in action.